William James Clarke

-William James Clarke (1871– 22 October 1945) was a natural history collector and folklorist from Scarborough, Yorkshire.
-He served as the curator of the Scarborough museum around 1906.
-He also dealt in natural history specimens and ran a fishing tackle and taxidermy store.
+William James Clarke FZS (1871– 22 October 1945) was a naturalist and folklorist from Scarborough in North Riding of Yorkshire.
+He was the keeper of a fishing tackle shop, a taxidermist and a dealer in natural history requisites.
+For some years he worked as a curator of the Rotunda Museum in Scarborough.

+Biography

-Clarke was born in Scarborough where his father Richard ran Clarke's Aerated Waters and Bottling Company.
+Clarke was born in Scarborough where his father Richard ran Clarke's Aerated Waters and Bottling Company, founded in 1889.
 He went to Miss Mary Graham's nursery and Mr Wheater's grammar school.
-He became interested in natural history after a meeting with George Massee, joining the latters naturalists' club at the Unitarian Church in 1880.
+He became interested in natural history after a meeting with George Massee, joining the latter's naturalists' club at the Unitarian Church in 1880.
 He then studied at Frederick York Richmond's school where Clarke set up an aquarium and museum.
 At the age of 12 he gave a talk on reptiles at the Grand Hotel to raise funds for the Union Jack Field Club of the school.
 He later joined the Scarborough Field Naturalists Society, presiding over it in 1894.
 He apprenticed at a printing press and later started a store dealing with natural history specimens on 44 Huntriss Row.
 Apart from natural history, he also took an interest in charms and amulets and began to collect them.

 He was a curator at the Rotunda Museum from 1913 to 1915 and gave away his collections to the museum after his death.
-Clarke found a giant squid which was found on the beach on 14 January 1933 which was described as a new species Architeuthis clarkei by G. C. Robson although that name is now treated as a synonym.
+Clarke found a giant squid which was found on the beach on 14 January 1933 which was described as a new species Architeuthis clarkei by G.C.
+Robson although that name is now treated as a synonym.

+Naturalist

+As a boy Clarke was "a lover of natural history, and he alarmed his master by taking frogs, toads and grass snakes in his pockets to business.
+Later in life for many years he kept and carefully recorded the habits of two large snakes, a python and a boa-constrictor, which he always said got to know him."

+In 1892 he joined the Yorkshire Naturalists' Union.

+At the age of 23, W.J.
+Clarke became the president of the Scarborough Field Naturalists Society in 1894.
+The next year he worked as the secretary.
+From 1902 he was a Fellow of the Zoological Society of London.

+During his life Clarke made many contributions to The Naturalist.
+He also contributed to The Zoologist.